MCH8060 : Strategies and Management in PR

 Assessment Rationale And Relationship

 The assessment method relates closely to key elements in the module’s outline of work and intended learning outcomes (above).
-The assessment piece has two components which are designed to allow students to demonstrate their specialist knowledge, analytical skills and critical understanding of the values and culture of public relations and its variations in commercial, public, private and voluntary sectors and to develop and deploy established techniques of writing and campaign planning in public relations.
+There are two assessments designed to allow students to demonstrate their specialist knowledge, analytical skills and critical understanding of the values and culture of public relations and its variations in commercial, public, private and voluntary sectors and to develop and deploy established techniques of writing and campaign planning in contemporary public relations practice.

 The assessment word count will be 3,500 words in total: